 You can sign up for notices about upcoming events, email us directly to info.charlottebahai@gmail.com or call 704-900-1757

 An essential element of the process will be honest and truthful discourse about current conditions and their causes, and understanding, in particular, the deeply entrenched notions of anti-Blackness that pervade our society.
 We must build the capacity to truly hear and acknowledge the voices of those who have directly suffered from the effects of racism.
 This capacity should manifest itself in our schools, the media, and other civic arenas, as well as in our work and personal relations.
 This should not end with words, but lead to meaningful, constructive action.
-Our monthly programs contain a presentation on a topic, refreshments and fellowship, followed by faciliated small group discussion.
+Our monthly programs contain a presentation on a topic, refreshments and fellowship, followed by facilitated small group discussion.

 In thousands upon thousands of locations around the world, the teachings of the Bahá’í Faith inspire individuals and communities as they work to improve their own lives and contribute to the advancement of civilization.
 Bahá’í beliefs address such essential themes as the oneness of God and religion, the oneness of humanity and freedom from prejudice, the inherent nobility of the human being, the progressive revelation of religious truth, the development of spiritual qualities, the integration of worship and service, the fundamental equality of the sexes, the harmony between religion and science, the centrality of justice to all human endeavors, the importance of education, and the dynamics of the relationships that are to bind together individuals, communities, and institutions as humanity advances towards its collective maturity.